Would you like to experience archaeology firsthand?

 The site of Abdoun South (to give its local name) is located in the heart of one of the busiest parts of Amman, especially notable for the presence of diplomatic missions and expatriates from all over the world.
-The site is currently fenced in and is located east of the Japanese Garden, a public park that was opened in 2010.
-As best we understand the site today, it consists of multiple buildings built of large limestone blocks, but no wholistic documentation exists and the site has not been previously investigated other than survey work.
-In 2021, the site was recoded as it stands today.
-Still, the site needs excavation and further documentation in order to identify its function and periods of occupation.
-Evidence suggests the earliest use of the site is believed to date at least as far back as the Ammonite era, specifically to the Iron Age II.
+The site is east of the Japanese Garden, a public park opened in 2010.
+As best we understand the site today, it consists of multiple buildings constructed of large limestone blocks, but no wholistic documentation exists and the site has not been previously investigated other than survey work.
+In 2021, the site was recorded as it stands today.
+Still, Abdoun South needs excavation and further documentation in order for us to identify its function and periods of occupation.
+Evidence suggests the earliest use of the site was in the Iron Age, with later expansion and growth in Iron Age II.
 Recent work has revealed later structures, although further work needs to be done to clarify the periods.
 Pottery certainly suggests occupation during the classical periods.

 In December 2021 we conducted the first season at the site.
 The work focused mainly on site cleaning and removal of recent rubbish.
 In addition, survey and documentation activities commenced, installing a survey grid and documenting all the exposed features using photogrammetry and GIS.
 The first excavations began in May 2022 and have since continued in May, June, and July 2023, with a third season planned for August, September, and October 2023.

 Updated January 18, 2024